 Alastair outlasts us all in the water.
 The detail of his research and the data he collects is astounding.
 Alastair values our inclusion, asking us to donate any photos or videos we take to the Minke Whale Project.
 The hours and hours of footage will keep many graduate students busy for a very long time.

 Alastair talks of the whales as friends, distinguishing their markings and personalities with affection.
-Later as we relax in the comfortable saloon, Alastair explains his drawings, which he completed during our encounters; I am amazed by their detail.
-The Spoilsport is moving, the line is moving, the water is moving, you are moving, 6-tonne Dwarf Minke Whales are moving around you.
+Later, as we relaxed in the comfortable saloon, Alastair explained his drawings, which he had completed during our encounters; I was amazed by their detail.
+The Spoilsport is moving, the line is moving, the water is moving, you are moving, and 6-tonne Dwarf Minke Whales are moving around you.
 Somehow Alastair manages to note the Minke’s features and record their behaviors and characteristics.
-Our encounters often last for hours, the ocean at times choppy.
-Alastair not only remains in the water with his friends, the Minkes, he also completes comprehensive depictions identifying individual whales.
+Our encounters often last for hours, and the ocean is choppy at times.
+Alastair not only remains in the water with his friends, the Minkes, but he also completes comprehensive depictions identifying individual whales.

 Partial and Full ID’s Dwarf Minke Whale Research